 (Continue Read: How to Disable Background Apps on Windows 10)

 #7 Expand Virtual Memory

 As I mentioned earlier, RAM is the backbone behind a swift and smooth computer system.
-But if your PC has low amount of Random Access Memory then it will be difficult for you manage multiple tasks at the same time.
+But if your PC has low amount of Random Access Memory then it will be difficult for you to manage multiple tasks at the same time.

 Upgrading the RAM quantity is a universal proposal but if you are not willing to spend right now then configuring virtual memory is the best thing you can do.

-You can occupy hard disks or USB storages as a virtual memory.
+You can occupy hard disks or USB storages as virtual memory.
 This will free up physical memory (RAM) as Windows will temporarily stockpile information’s which are utilized by the operating system and some other applications.
 Furthermore, both of these memories work in cooperation to expand fluidness.

 #8 Use Third Party Cleanup Choices